School Board Policy 903 -

 4. A central administrator, the building principal, an assistant principal, or a designee will follow this policy in determining whether or not permission will be granted for a visit to a school building.
 A central administrator will follow this policy in determining whether or not permission will be granted for a visit to a District facility that is not a school building.

-7. If a District employee sees a visitor in a school building without a visitor’s identification badge, the employee must either escort the visitor to the administrative office or immediately notify the administrative office of the presence of the visitor.
+7. If a District employee sees a visitor in a school building without a visitor’s identification badge/label, the employee must either escort the visitor to the administrative office or immediately notify the administrative office of the presence of the visitor.

-B. Visits to Classrooms.
 Subject to the requirements of this policy, parents may observe their child in the classroom for up to two hours on two occasions per school year.

 1. Parents who wish to observe their child in the classroom during the regular school day must schedule the visit at least three (3) school days in advance with the building principal.